-- Based on the data summarized in Figure 1.1.b.5, 77% of the ACT-tested Nebraska high school graduates in 2008 met or exceeded the College Readiness Benchmark Score of 18 on the ACT English test, indicating that there is a relatively high probability that these students will earn at least a C in college-level English composition courses. - In comparison, 60% met or exceeded the College Readiness Benchmark Score of 21 on the reading test, indicating probable success in entry-level social science courses; 49% met or exceeded the mathematics benchmark score of 22 for college algebra; and only 35% met or exceeded the science benchmark score of 24 for college-level biology. - Between 2004 and 2008, the percentages of Nebraska students who met or exceeded ACT College Readiness Benchmarks on the English, reading, mathematics and science tests increased by three percentage points.
+- Based on the data summarized in Figure 1.1.b.5, 76% of the ACT-tested Nebraska high school graduates in 2009 met or exceeded the College Readiness Benchmark Score of 18 on the ACT English test, indicating that there is a relatively high probability that these students will earn at least a C in college-level English composition courses. - In comparison, 61% met or exceeded the College Readiness Benchmark Score of 21 on the reading test, indicating probable success in entry-level social science courses; 49% met or exceeded the mathematics benchmark score of 22 for college algebra; and only 36% met or exceeded the science benchmark score of 24 for college-level biology. - Between 2004 and 2009, the percentages of Nebraska students who met or exceeded ACT College Readiness Benchmarks on the English, reading, mathematics and science tests increased by two to five percentage points, depending on the subject matter area.

 Percentages of ACT-Tested Students Meeting ACT College Readiness Benchmarks That Indicate Sufficient Preparation for College-Level Courses.
-Nebraska High School Graduating Classes: 2007 & 2008 Compared to 2004 Baseline1
+Nebraska High School Graduating Classes: 2008 & 2009 Compared to 2004 Baseline1

-1Source: ACT High School Profile Report for Nebraska, 2008.
+1Source: ACT High School Profile Report for Nebraska, 2004, 2008 and 2009.
 A benchmark score is the minimum score needed on an ACT subject-matter test to indicate that the student has a 50% chance of earning a B or higher or about a 75% chance of earning a C or higher in corresponding entry-level, credit-bearing college courses.

-- Additional data reveals that the percentages of Nebraska students who met or exceeded ACT College Readiness Benchmarks were six to nine percentage points higher than reported national percentages for 2008.
-(See Table A4.2 in Appendix 4 for supporting data.) - However, as shown in Figure 1.1.b.5 above, only 27% of Nebraska's high school graduates in the class of 2007 or the class of 2008 met or exceeded the ACT College Readiness Benchmarks in all four subject areas included in the ACT Assessment.
+- Additional data reveals that the percentages of Nebraska students who met or exceeded ACT College Readiness Benchmarks were seven to nine percentage points higher than reported national percentages for 2009.
+(See Table A4.2 in Appendix 4 for supporting data.) - However, as shown in Figure 1.1.b.5 above, only 29% of Nebraska's high school graduates in the class of 2009 met or exceeded the ACT College Readiness Benchmarks in all four subject areas included in the ACT Assessment.
+This percentage is two points higher than in 2008 but still relatively low.